shashankksoni/ShashankKumarSoni/README.md

 ## 📚 Publications

 - **Person Re-identification: A Retrospective Study, Recent Trends and Future Scope**
   Published in *First International Conference on Innovations in Computer Science & Digital Technologies (IC2SDT 2024)*.
 [IEEE Xplore](https://ieeexplore.ieee.org/document/10696378)
+  **Abstract:** This paper presents a comprehensive overview of person re-identification (Re-ID) systems, covering their evolution, major challenges like viewpoint and lighting variation, and recent advancements using deep learning.
+We analyze multiple Re-ID techniques and datasets and suggest future directions such as real-time deployment and ethical concerns in surveillance applications.

 ---